Mohammadjamiu/tahugo_updated/content/financial-stuffs/what-is-fuel-subsidy-in-nigeria.md

 ---
-title: "Fuel Subsidy in Nigeria: All You Need to Know"
+title: "Fuel Subsidy in Nigeria: All You Need to Know (in 2023)"
 slug: what is fuel subsidy in nigeria
 postdate: June 8, 2023
 description: Fuel subsidy in Nigeria refers to the government's financial